Uniformizable foliated projective structures along singular foliations: Local normal forms

 We have the following analogue of Theorem~\ref{thm:proj_lin} for foliated affine structures.

 \begin{thm} Let \(\mathcal{F}\) be a foliation on a manifold endowed with a uniformizable foliated affine structure, \(p\) be a non-parabolic singularity of \(\mathcal{F}\).
-There exist coordinates around \(p\) in which \(\mathcal{F}\) is generated by a linear diagonal vector field with integral eigenvalues, with constant affine Christoffel symbol equal to~\(1\). \end{thm}
+There exist coordinates around \(p\) in which \(\mathcal{F}\) is generated by a linear diagonal vector field with integral eigenvalues, whose affine Christoffel symbol is constant and equal to~\(1\). \end{thm}

 Let us indicate the lines of a first proof of this result.
-Let \(U\) be a neighborhood of \(0\) in \(\CC^n\), \(Z\) a vector field on \(U\) having a singularity at \(0\), and \(\mathcal{F}\) the foliation defined by~\(Z\).
+Let \(U\) be a neighborhood of~\(0\) in \(\CC^n\), \(Z\) a vector field on \(U\) having a singularity at \(0\), and \(\mathcal{F}\) the foliation defined by \(Z\).
 Consider a uniformizable foliated affine structure on \(\mathcal{F}\).
-On \(U\times\CC\), consider the \emph{geodesic vector field} of the foliated affine structure, \(X=\zeta Z-\Gamma(Z) \zeta^2\indel{\zeta}\), together with its companion vector field \(H=\zeta\indel{\zeta}\), which is complete and \(2\ii\pi\)-periodic, and which satisfies, with \(X\), the Lie bracket relation~\([H,X]=X\) (see \cite[Section~4.1]{DG} for details).
-After establishing that the uniformizability of the foliated affine structure implies that the geodesic vector field is semicomplete, one can follow the proof of Theorem~\ref{thm:proj_lin}.
+On \(U\times\CC\), consider the \emph{geodesic vector field} of the foliated affine structure, \(X=\zeta Z-\Gamma(Z) \zeta^2\,\indel{\zeta}\), together with its companion vector field \(H=\zeta\,\indel{\zeta}\), which is complete and \(2\ii\pi\)-periodic, and which satisfies, with \(X\), the Lie bracket relation \([H,X]=X\) (see \cite[Section~4.1]{DG} for details).
+After establishing that the uniformizability of the foliated affine structure implies that the geodesic vector field is semicomplete, the proof follows along the lines of that of Theorem~\ref{thm:proj_lin}.